CPU Core Parking

 As default, you cannot see additional settings into power options

-We can enables this settings, but for this we can change few registry keys.
+We can enable these settings, but for this we can change few registry keys.

 Gadget do this, if you check Enable working with registry box.
 Of course, you can give permission by clicking yes.

 - Allow Throttle States